Disappearance of Suzy Lamplugh: Later searches

-In July 2019, a police search of land in Pershore, with the assistance of archaeologists, produced no relevant evidence.
-In August 2019, the Specialist Investigation Team was informed of the sighting of a man resembling Cannan dumping a suitcase in the Grand Union Canal on the day of Lamplugh's disappearance.
+In August 2019, the Specialist Investigation Team was informed of the sighting of a man resembling Cannan dumping a suitcase in the Grand Union Canal around 5am on 31 July 1986.
 However, this section of the canal was previously searched in September 2014 for an unrelated inquiry.
 The canal sighting was covered in the documentaries The Vanishing of Suzy Lamplugh and In the Footsteps of Killers.

 Current status

 Cannan remained the prime (and only) suspect in the case, and he falsely claimed that the Metropolitan Police had eliminated him as a suspect.
 He protested his innocence not only of involvement in Lamplugh's disappearance but of nearly all other crimes for which he had been convicted, including those that were proven with DNA links and fingerprint evidence.
 This included the rape of the woman in Reading for which forensic evidence showed the chances of the perpetrator being anyone other than Cannan were 260 million to one.

 While in prison, Cannan told a solicitor that he might well "reveal all" about Lamplugh when his mother died.
-However, in 2020, Cannan's brother revealed that his sister had already unsuccessfully begged him to reveal the location of Lamplugh's body; further, the brother had insisted that he will "take his secrets to the grave" because he "doesn't have a modicum of regret, conscience or compassion" and is "a power freak."
-Criminologist Christopher Berry-Dee, who exchanged hundreds of letters with Cannan while writing a book on him, has also said that Cannan will not reveal where he deposited the body, as Cannan is a "control freak."
-Fellow criminologist David Wilson has agreed and said that Cannan will not confess because he is a psychopath.
+However, in 2020, Cannan's brother revealed that his sister had already unsuccessfully begged him to reveal the location of Lamplugh's body; further, the brother had insisted that he would "take his secrets to the grave" because he "doesn't have a modicum of regret, conscience or compassion" and is "a power freak."
+Criminologist Christopher Berry-Dee, who exchanged hundreds of letters with Cannan while writing a book on him, has also said that Cannan would not reveal where he deposited the body, as Cannan is a "control freak."
+Fellow criminologist David Wilson agreed and said that Cannan would not confess because he was a psychopath.

 Cannan was eligible for parole in 2022.
 His first parole hearing was scheduled for March 2023 but was postponed until October of that year.
 Cannan's parole bid was denied and he remained in prison.
-He died in Full Sutton Prison on 6 November 2024.
+Cannan died in Full Sutton Prison on 6 November 2024.

+Further police investigation and appeal was made in 2026.

 Suzy Lamplugh Trust

 The National Safety Awards are held by the Suzy Lamplugh Trust annually.

 The Suzy Lamplugh Trust is a charitable foundation established in December 1986 by Lamplugh's parents, Paul and Diana Lamplugh.
+In 1992, their younger daughter Elizabeth Lamplugh escaped an attempted abduction and Anthony Bourgois was later convicted.
 The mission of the trust is to raise awareness of personal safety through training and various projects, to help people avoid aggression and to offer counselling and support to relatives and friends of missing people.
 The trust runs the UK's National Stalking Helpline.

 Paul and Diana Lamplugh were appointed to OBE in 1992 and 2005, respectively, for their charitable work with the Suzy Lamplugh Trust.
 Diana Lamplugh died in August 2011 at the age of 75, and Paul Lamplugh died at the age of 87 in June 2018.
 Rachel Griffin, CEO of the trust since 2012, died of cancer in August 2019.